Originally Published January 2016

 The town named the statue in honor of the local banker and Operation T-Bone founder Albert Kruse.
 Albert the Bull was officially dedicated on October 21, 1964, to coincide with the 14th annual Operation T-Bone.
 Standing at 30 feet tall with a 15-foot horn span, Albert is an authentic Hereford right down to his toenails.

 Over the years, Audubon’s World’s Largest Bull has had his fair share of publicity.
-Not only does he appear in the movie Beethoven’s 3rd but he also was an answer on “Jeopardy.”
+Not only does he appear in movies like Beethoven’s 3rd, but he also was an answer on “Jeopardy.”
 In fact, Albert even got a mention in “The West Wing.”
 His fame has even extended to one of the movie adaptations of Stephanie Meyer’s Twilight series.
-Albert the Bull appears emblazoned on a custom-designed square of a T-shirt quilt given to the main character by her mother.
+Albert the Bull appears emblazoned on a custom-designed square of a T-shirt quilt given to the main character Bella by her mother.

 In 2014, Albert the Bull celebrated his fiftieth birthday during Audubon’s annual T-Bone Festival, a celebration that includes a hamburger feed, fireworks, and more.
 Intrigued by the local legacy Albert has helped foster, I reached out to the head of Audubon’s T-Bone Committee, dubbed the Wagonmaster, and his wife, Becky, promptly emailed me back.

-“I’ve been feeding cattle all my life and I’m still doing it,” Duane Sloth told me over the phone.
+“I’ve been feeding cattle all my life and I’m still doing it,” Duane Sloth told me over the phone in 2016.
 “The T-Bone Committee is a local cattle feeding organization that was formed in the late ‘70s and now, somehow, I got to be the leader.”

 Today 10 local cattle feeders and 10 local businesses make up the Audubon T-Bone Committee.
-Each winter, each business purchases a calf that is given to one of the local cattle feeders to raise until the steer goes to market in August.
+Each winter, each business purchases a calf to give to a local cattle feeder to raise until the steer goes to market in August.

 “All money generated gets put back into the community in monetary or in beef donations.
 To fundraisers, little league, you name it,” Sloth said.
 “If anyone has a need it’s not very often we turn anything down if we have the funds to donate.”

-Albert the Bull Park, 115 Circle Drive in Audubon, Iowa
+Albert the Bull Park, 1108 E. Division Street in Audubon, Iowa

 Share Your Thoughts